Gunman flees after killing two on Houston highway with assault rifle

 (Reuters) - Texas authorities on Friday were searching for a gunman who shot and killed two men on a Houston freeway on Thursday before being chased off by a witness who opened fire at him.

-Authorities said they had little information on the suspect other than his gender and that they believe he was carrying a gun similar to an AR-15 assault-style weapon.
+Authorities on Friday described the gunman as a Hispanic male in his 20’s armed with what they believe was gun similar to an AR-15 assault-style weapon.

-Police could also not confirm whether the victims were targeted or whether the incident was a case of road rage.
+Police could not confirm whether the victims were targeted or whether the incident was a case of road rage.

-Houston Police Chief Bobby Dobbins said the killings could have been drug-related, as narcotics were found in the targeted car.
+Houston Police Chief Bobby Dobbins said the killings could also have been drug-related, as narcotics were found in the targeted car.

 “As crazy as things are right now in our society, was this a road rage incident and these guys just happened to have narcotics in the car?”
 Dobbins told reporters.

 The incident unfolded just before 6 p.m. when a car driven by the suspect rammed into another vehicle on Interstate 10 in Houston.
-The suspect then stepped out of his car and began shooting at the front of the struck vehicle, Dobbins said.
+The suspect then stepped out of his car, described by police on Friday as a “newer model, dark colored four-door sedan,” and began shooting at the front of the struck vehicle, Dobbins said.

 There were two people inside the targeted car.